mario-areias/blog/content/post/investigating-a-phishing-attack/index.md

 ![Results of the command: whois accountactivate.info](images/whois-accountactivate.png)

-Another sign this is a scam: The domain was created pretty recently and the DNS servers are from Russia (which is weird considering suncorp is a Australia bank).
+Another sign this is a scam: The domain was created pretty recently and the DNS servers are from Russia (which is weird considering Suncorp is a Australia bank).

 Then I looked for DNS records using `dig` command to look at the DNS records.